Selecting a MySQL Database Using the USE Statement

 - Selecting a Database

-To select a database called company
+To select a database called company:

-After this, any SQL queries you run will be executed on the company
+After this, any SQL queries you run will be executed on the company database.

 - Performing Queries After Using the Database

-statement has selected the database, you can perform operations such as querying, inserting, updating, and deleting data from the database.
+Once the a USE statement has selected the database, you can perform operations such as querying, inserting, updating, and deleting data from the database.

-database, you can query the table like this:
+For example, if you have a employees table in the company database, you can query the table like this:

-This will retrieve all records from the employees
+This will retrieve all records from the employees table in the company database.

 - Switching Between Databases

-If you want to switch to a different database during your session, simply run another USE
+If you want to switch to a different database during your session, simply run another USE statement with the new database name.

 For example:

-database and then run a query to select all records from the orders
+This will switch to the sales database and then run a query to select all records from the orders table in that database.

 Important Notes